iannesbitt/readgssi/README.md

 #### known bugs:
 - color bar shows up too large on some plots (matplotlib bug)
-- short lines have axis limits that end up tall and narrow (plot sizing information should be calculated differently)
+- short lines have axis limits that end up tall and narrow, which may cut off titles (plot sizing information may need to be calculated differently)

 ## future
 - explicit documentation